microsoft/graphrag/docs/config/yaml.md

 The default configuration mode may be configured by using a `settings.yml` or `settings.json` file in the data project root.
 If a `.env` file is present along with this config file, then it will be loaded, and the environment variables defined therein will be available for token replacements in your configuration document using `${ENV_VAR}` syntax.
 We initialize with YML by default in `graphrag init` but you may use the equivalent JSON form if preferred.

+Many of these config values have defaults.
+Rather than replicate them here, please refer to the [constants in the code](https://github.com/microsoft/graphrag/blob/main/graphrag/config/defaults.py) directly.

 For example:

 ```